Conscious Breathing summary

 - Breath language is especially rich in communicating emotion.

-Chapter One: Varieties of Breathwork Experience
+Chapter 1: Varieties of Breathwork Experience

 - Probably everyone starts their personal growth or therapy for the same reason: Sufficient unhappiness pushes us into action.